acholtz06/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/Solution.md

 | 10       | Meatlovers: BBQ Sauce, Bacon, Beef, Cheese, Chicken, Mushrooms, Pepperoni, Salami   |
 | 10       | Meatlovers: 2xBacon, Beef, 2xCheese, Chicken, Pepperoni, Salami                     |

+Steps:
+CTE #1:
+- Used the same code as the previous question to number the rows

+CTE #2:
+- Instead of using subqueries, this time I used a CTE to separate and unnest the extras and exlusions into their own rows
+- Changed the data types to INT

+CTE #3:
+- Used the same code from the previous problem, except I joined the CTE instead of the subquery

+CTE #4:
+- Used the same code from the previous problem, except I joined the CTE instead of the subquery

+CTE #5:
+- This was to bring together all pizzas ordered with their exlusions and extras
+- Used the first CTE and left joined the exclusions table on all appropriate columns
+- Left joined the extras table on all appropriate columns

+CTE #6:
+- Used the code from question #1 to separate and unnest all of the toppings

+CTE #7:
+- Used the code from question #1 to get all of the topping names
+- Did not used STRING_AGG like in question #1 because I wanted to keep them all separated for now

+CTE #8:
+- Joined the previous CTE to the pizza toppings table to get all of the topping names
+- Included the topping name in the ORDER BY statement so that they were ordered alphabetically
+- Ended up with a list of every pizza ordered, all toppings included with the pizza, and any exclusions or extras

+CTE #9:
+- Used the previous CTE
+- Created a CASE statement.
+For exclusions, if the text in the exlusions column matched any part of the toppings column, then it would be left null.
+Otherwise, there would be 'X'
+- For extras, if the text in the extras column matched any part of the toppings column, then it would concatenate '2x' with the topping name.
+Otherwise, it would just show the topping name

+CTE #10:
+- Used the previous CTE
+- Created a CASE statement that combined the two previous CASE statements
+- If exlusions was null, then it would be null
+- Otherwise, it would show what as in the extras column

+Final Query:
+- Used STRING_AGG to put all ingredients into one row separated by the ', ' delimiter
+- Used CONCAT to add the pizza name and ': ' before the list of ingredients
+- Made sure to group by the row number, order id, and pizza id to make sure that there was one row for each pizza ordered

+Insights:
+- This is a table created to show a readable recipe of ingredients for each pizza ordered
 ---
 #### 6. What is the total quantity of each ingredient used in all delivered pizzas sorted by most frequent first?